 Highlights

 - Expansion of Child Tax Credit

 - Bonus Depreciation Extended

 - Immediate Deduction of R&E Expenditures

 - Expansion of 179 Deduction

 - Tax Treaty-Like Benefits for Taiwan Residents

 - End of ERTC Claims

 Inside

-Individual Tax Relief .1
+Individual Tax Relief 2

 Business Tax Relief 2

-Employee Retention Tax Credit 3
+Employee Retention Tax Credit 4

 Other Provisions 4

 Tax Briefing | Tax Relief for American Families and Workers Act of 2024

-Ways and Means Committee Approves Wide-Ranging Tax Bill
+House Passes Wide-Ranging Tax Bill

-On January 19, 2024, the House Ways and Means Committee overwhelmingly approved the Tax Relief for American Families and Workers Act of 2024 by a 40-3 vote.
+Late on January 31, 2024, the House passed the Tax Relief for American Families and Workers Act of 2024 by a 357 - 70 vote.
 The bill provides for increases in the child tax credit, delays the requirement to deduct research and experimentation expenditures over a five-year period, extends 100-percent bonus depreciation through 2025, and increases the Code Sec.
 179 deduction limitation, among other business-friendly provisions.
-The bill would also extend tax treaty-like benefits to Taiwan, and extend some disaster-related tax relief.
+The bill would also extend tax treaty-like benefits to Taiwan and extend some disaster-related tax relief.
 The provisions are paid for by changes to the COVID-era employee retention tax credit, including an acceleration of the termination of the period for making new claims, and increasing penalties on erroneous or fraudulent credit claims.

-Most of the significant provisions in the bill are retroactively applicable to prior tax years.
-The hope is to get this bill to President Biden before filing season begins for the 2023 tax year.
-However, it is unclear if this is possible given House and Senate schedules during January, though the bill enjoys bipartisan support in both chambers of Congress.
-Even if Congress could pass the bill before filing season starts, changes that are retroactively applied to the 2023 tax season would create headaches for the IRS and would surely lead to a delay in processing returns.
+After overwhelming approval by the House Ways and Means Committee on January 19, the plan was to pass the bill in the House under rules that would limit the ability to amend the text, but would require

+approval by two-thirds of the chamber.
+After a delay caused by a minor revolt of some GOP members who were trying to get an increase in the state and local tax deduction limit added to the bill as well as modifications of the child tax credit, an agreement was made to consider those in a separate bill in the near future, so the legislation passed by the House is the same version that was passed out of committee.

+The bill now goes to the Senate.
+Due to the large number of provisions that are retroactively applicable to the 2023 tax year, and in some cases even earlier, the original hope was to get the bill passed before the start of filing season.
+Since that deadline has passed, the goal would still be to get the bill to President Biden as soon as possible to minimize the administrative burdens on the IRS.
+However, there is no clear timeline established for the Senate to take up consideration of the bill, and many Senators have indicated a desire to make changes to the bill.
-INDIVIDUAL TAX RELIEF

-Child Tax Credit

-The lone change for individuals in the proposed bill is an expansion of the child tax credit.
+INDIVIDUAL TAX RELIEF Child Tax Credit The lone change for individuals in the proposed bill is an expansion of the child tax credit.
 Under current law, the child tax credit is equal to \$2,000 per child for taxpayers who do not have earned income in excess of certain threshold amounts.
-A portion of this \$2,000 can be applied as a refundable credit,

-Tax Briefing | Tax Relief for American Families and Workers Act of 2024 up to an inflation adjusted amount (\$1,600 for 2023).
+A portion of this \$2,000 can be applied as a refundable credit, up to an inflation adjusted amount (\$1,600 for 2023).
 For a taxpayer with one or two children, the refundable portion is limited to the lesser of: - the balance of the child tax credit amount to which the taxpayer would otherwise be entitled based on the number of qualifying children; or - 15% of the amount by which the taxpayer's earned income exceeds \$2,500.